mandiant/GoReSym/doc/inlinedFunctions.md

 5. Save `funcData.funcdata[FUNCDATA_InlTree]` -- this is the inline tree offset for `f`
 6. Get `go:func.*` via `moduledata`. (there are other ways but this is the least complicated)
 7. Adjust `go:func.*` from absolute address to file offset by subtracting the preferred base address (in file header). `go:func.* -= baseAddress`
-9. Go to inline tree.
-InlineTreeAddress = `go:func.*` + `funcData.funcdata[FUNCDATA_InlTree]`.
+9. Go to inline tree. `InlineTreeAddress` = `go:func.*` + `funcData.funcdata[FUNCDATA_InlTree]`.
 This is an offset relative to the start of the binary file because we adjusted `go:func.*` in step 7 above.

    *NOTE: the inline tree and `go:func.*` addresses may be earlier in the binary than `pclntab`* Therefore whatever component resolves inline functions MUST have access to the full file.

 ## Validating inline tree entries

-We iterate from the InlineTreeAddress, grab enough bytes to fill a single `runtime__inlinedCall` instance.
+We iterate over the file bytes from the `InlineTreeAddress` (N.B. file bytes in toto, not bytes in `pclntab`).
+For each iteration, we grab enough bytes to fill a single `runtime__inlinedCall` instance.
 Validate its fields.
 If any validation check fails or there are not enough bytes to fill the struct, assume that we have reached the end of the tree.
+Break.
 Return results.

 ```
 Start at InlineTreeAddress.